jojo535275/21kHz-rack-plugins/README.md

-# 21kHz 0.6.1
+# 21kHz v1.0.1

-A couple of modules I made for [VCV Rack](https://vcvrack.com/).
-More to come.
+A couple of modules made for [VCV Rack](https://vcvrack.com/).
+The modules were originally written by 21kHz and have been enhanced and are currently maintained by Netboy3.
 The following is a list of and documentation for each module in the plugin.
 Also, I've linked to audio demos next to the section title of some modules.

 <img src="docs/PalmLoop.png" alt="drawing" height="420px"/>